 Appeal to Authority

-This is just the old Professor X believes something to be true so therefore you should too.
+This is just the old Professor X believes something to be true, so you should too.

-Is the authority figure actually an authority on the subject?
-This argument is usually made to side people up.
+Is the authority figure acting on the subject?
+This argument is usually made to side with people.
 Oh!
-If guitar virtuoso Ted Nugent says that guns are a person’s American prerogative then he must be right because how could he be allowed to shred on a stage for people if he isn’t right all the time?
+If guitar virtuoso Ted Nugent says that guns are a person’s American prerogative, then he must be right because how could he be allowed to shred on a stage for people if he isn’t right all the time?

-If you are going to use an authority person, don’t just say this person believes in this, but why?
+If you use an authority figure, don’t just say that this person believes in this, but why?
 What was their method for coming up with that conclusion?
 Sometimes even the experts are wrong.

 Ad Populum

 This is just saying that most people think so, so it’s true.
-This is getting a person’s feeling of wanting to fit in and be apart of society as a whole, but really, does McDonalds selling the most cheeseburgers in America make it the best cheeseburger?
+This is getting a person’s feeling of wanting to fit in and be a part of society, but does McDonald’s selling the most cheeseburgers in America make it the best cheeseburger?

-Large amount of people believing in something has been societies downfall for millennia, so be ok being an individual when this argument is offered to you.
+A large number of people believing in something has been society’s downfall for millennia, so be okay being an individual when this argument is offered to you.

-This is just the put down of people who disagree.
-This is going outside the argument to attack the debater rather than keep debating the facts.
+This is just putting down people who disagree.
+It is going outside the argument to attack the debater rather than keep debating the facts.

-People who don’t want assault rifles in people’s hands that are on certain lists are fucking hippies.
+People who don’t want assault rifles in people’s hands that are on specific lists are fucking hippies.

 This does not help the argument at all.
-In fact when you attack your opponent, you are saying you are scared and don’t have any more facts to share.
+When you attack your opponent, you are saying you are scared and don’t have any more facts to share.
 Same as reverting to physical violence.
-This is just saying you are to stupid to argue so you are going to attack people.
+This is just saying you are too stupid to argue, so that you will attack people.

 Logical people don’t have those kinds of emotional responses anyway.